How To Create Unique Social Media Campaigns With Missinglettr

 Personally, I don’t think this is a viable alternative as you have more work to do.
 I think it's better to use the Power Scheduler and set up your postings for the first week:

-Tweet Jukebox, soon to be Social Jukebox, is another way to keep your content alive.
+Social Jukebox is another way to keep your content alive.
 Like Buffer, you would have to create the content manually, and therefore, it is creating more work.
-Of course, you can use Tweet Jukebox, but Missinglettr does the hard work for you.

 PRO TIP: Why not use all three alternatives listed above in tandem with Missinglettr?